openstack-archive/sahara/sahara/db/templates/README.rst

 be replaced.
 If a configuration value is not found, the field will be omitted from the template.
-(In this example, *flavor_id* is a required field of node group templates and the template will fail validation if there is no substitution value specifed.
+(In this example, *flavor_id* is a required field of node group templates and the template will fail validation if there is no substitution value specified.
 However, *floating_ip_pool* is not required and so the template will still pass validation if it is omitted).